-But while prices are good, the days of quick-and-easy financing are over, and the tightened credit market can make it tough to secure loans for investment properties.
+But while interest rates remain low, the days of quick-and-easy financing are over, and the tightened credit market can make it tough to secure loans for investment properties.
 However, there is some good news: A little creativity and preparation can bring loans within reach of many real estate investors.

 If you're ready to seek out financing for your residential investment property, these five tips can improve your chances of success.